AntoineSoetewey/correlogram/README.md

 # Correlogram
-Shiny app with an example of correlogram.
-More information: https://antoinesoetewey.shinyapps.io/correlogram/ and https://www.statsandr.com/blog/correlogram-in-r-how-to-highlight-the-most-correlated-variables-in-a-dataset/
+Shiny app with an example of correlogram: https://antoinesoetewey.shinyapps.io/correlogram/

+See more information about the app and how to use it at https://www.statsandr.com/blog/correlogram-in-r-how-to-highlight-the-most-correlated-variables-in-a-dataset/